CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     The other two entries (`kube-root-cs.crt` and `openshift-service-ca.crt`) are pre-created Kubernetes and Openshift base config maps.

-1. We do not expect any error while creating the `services` (db service is missing and we will need to create it ourselves manually later):
+1. We do not expect any error while creating the `services` (db service is missing because the docker cmpose file did not mention any ports, and we will need to create it ourselves manually later):

     ```sh
     $ oc create -f frontend-service.yaml